michael-lazar/playscii/readme.txt

 PLAYSCII
 an ASCII art tool

 Playscii (pronounced play-skee) is the successor to EDSCII.
+Once it's usable in any way this readme will be updated with instructions for running.

 A brief roadmap:

 1. Feature parity with EDSCII, with an updated user interface and OpenGL-accelerated rendering.
 2. Transparent layers